Jim Hagedorn: Health and death

-Hagedorn was diagnosed with stage 4 kidney cancer in 2019 and subsequently received immunotherapy.
+Hagedorn was diagnosed with stage 4 kidney cancer in 2019 and received immunotherapy.
 In December 2020, he underwent surgery to remove the diseased kidney.
 In July 2021, Hagedorn announced that his cancer had returned.

 In January 2022, Hagedorn was admitted to the Mayo Clinic Hospital in Rochester, Minnesota, after testing positive for COVID-19; he had previously been vaccinated against the disease.
 Hagedorn died on February 17, 2022, at the age of 59.
 He was buried at Riverside Cemetery in Blue Earth.